zeeshan1122334455/Data_Engineering_tools/README.md

 ## Tools
 - [Apache Spark](https://spark.apache.org/) - Unified engine for large-scale data analytics
 - [SnowFlake](https://www.snowflake.com/en/) - A tool for Cloud Data Warehousing
 - [Apache Flink](https://flink.apache.org/) - Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.
+- [Apache Hadoop](https://hadoop.apache.org/) - The Apache Hadoop software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models
 - Add more tools...................

 ## Rules for Contribution